Badmaneers/scandium_realme_even/README.md

-# Device Tree for Realme C25 and Realme C25s
+# Device Tree for Realme Lily

-The Realme C25 and Realme C25s are budget smartphones from Realme.
  These are announced and released in March 2021 and June 2021.

 ## Device Specifications
 Basic   | Spec Sheet